benderTheCrime/babel-plugin-transform-function-parameter-decorators/README.md

 Nor will any other decorators for that matter.
 If you need to use function parameter decorators please consider not using an arrow function.

 #### NOTE: Name your parameters/decorators intelligently!
 Your function parameter cannot be named the same as your decorator or the name of your variable prefixed with an underscore: `_${var}`.
+This will be fixed in a future version.
 Let's take a look at the reasoning behind this:
 ```javascript
 // Before
 function foo(@bar baz) {